 The dreaded day came.
 All she could find in the house to feed the clan was one large potato.
 She cooked it, cut it in seven pieces, and called the family to the table.
 They bowed their heads in prayer as her husband gave thanks for the food they were about to share.
 Before he could finish the prayer, the doorbell rang.
 They quickly said, “Amen,” and ran to the door in a group.

 There stood Stella’s new pastor and his wife with bags of groceries in their arms and stacked at their feet.
-Through thankful tears Stella asked them how they knew they needed anything, for she hadn’t told anyone of their dire circumstances.
+Through thankful tears, Stella asked them how they knew they needed something, for she hadn’t told anyone of their dire circumstances.
 They said they didn’t know and were even afraid she might take offense at their gesture of goodwill.
-But the urge to take them food was so strong that they were simply compelled to do so.5
+But the urge to take them food was so strong that they were simply compelled to do so.6

-It is a biblical principle that says, “For whatever a man sows, that he will also reap (Gal.
-6:7).
-The principle is elaborated on in 2 Corinthians 9:6-8, “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
+It is a biblical principle that says, “For whatever a man sows, that he will also reap” (Gal.
+6:7, NKJV).
+The principle is elaborated on in 2 Corinthians 9:6-8: “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.
-And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work.”
+And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work” (NKJV, emphasis added)

 Stella and her family sowed bountifully, and God was their sufficiency.